ichsan321/Music_player/README.md

 # Music Player App

-This is Music Player App with Api from Itunes.
+This is Music Player App build with language Dart on framework Flutter with API from Itunes.

 ## Supported Device